da99/Chee/README.md

     bundle update
     bundle exec bacon spec/main.rb

-Don't forget to setup ssh server, firewall, and passwordless SSH using private keys.
+The tests assume you use passwordless SSH login using private keys and put the following in your ~/.ssh/config:

+    Host localhost
+      User *your username*
+      IdentityFile ~/.ssh/path_to_priv_key

 The following is useful for Ubuntu users:

     sudo apt-get install ufw openssh-server
     sudo ufw allow from 127.0.0.1 to any port 22